alpinebuster/as-docs/content/docs/plugin-upgrade-to-5.0.md

 The direction of rotation keyframes across the X and Y axis and of position keyframes across the X axis has been inverted.
 This change was made to make animation rotations consistent with rotations in edit mode.

-Blockbench now inverts these two values when importing or exporting animations for Minecraft Bedrock Edition or .bbmodel files from old Blockbench versions.
+AS now inverts these two values when importing or exporting animations for Minecraft Bedrock Edition or .asmodel files from old AS versions.
 This is done using the function `invertMolang(molang: string | number)`, which is also available for plugins.